Charlie’s last bite: Viral video will leave YouTube after fetching $760,999 in NFT auction

 Notably, there were twice as many NFT buyers as sellers in the first quarter of 2021, according to NonFungible, an imbalance that shows the growing appetite in the market.

 Other early Internet icons have recently made the same journey, netting real cash for the people behind the content.
-3fmusic — a Dubai-based music studio and collector of NFTs — scooped up the “Disaster Girl” NFT in April, whose sale earned Zoe Roth about $430,000 for the photo that turned 4-year-old self into a mischievous meme.
+3fmusic — a Dubai-based music studio and collector of NFTs — scooped up the “Disaster Girl” NFT in April, whose sale earned Zoe Roth about $430,000 for the photo that turned her 4-year-old self into a mischievous meme.
 3fmusic also purchased “Overly Attached Girlfriend” for $411,000, according to Decrypt.

-3fmusic didn’t immediately respond to a request for comment from The Post.
+3fmusic didn’t immediately respond to a request for comment from The Washington Post.

-Pretty much anything can be an NFT, as evidenced by the range of other big transactions: In February, an NFT-version of the flying Pop Tart/cat hybrid sold for $580,000.
+Pretty much anything can be an NFT, as evidenced by the range of other big transactions: In February, an NFT version of the flying Pop Tart/cat hybrid sold for $580,000.
 Kings of Leon became the first band to put out an NFT-only album in March, generating more than $2 million from the sale.
-Also in March, Twitter’s chief executive Jack Dorsey hawked his own first tweet, which says “just setting up my twttr” as an NFT for $2.9 million.
+Also in March, Twitter CEO Jack Dorsey hawked his own first tweet, which says “just setting up my twttr” as an NFT for $2.9 million.

 The Davies-Carr family didn’t understand at first why their home video became so beloved, the boy’s father told ABC in 2012.
 But as its popularity increased, they realized that other people would end up profiting off their accidental success if they didn’t.
 They used the revenue from YouTube to pay for Harry and Charlie’s education.

-Now, making the video an NFT gives the family “a little more control” Howard Davies-Carr told Time.
+Now, making the video an NFT gives the family “a little more control,” Howard Davies-Carr told Time.
 Harry and Charlie (and their two younger brothers) will continue to benefit from their moment of childhood fame.

-“This could make the difference between them having cheaper student loans, nicer accommodation, not having to get a bar job,” Howard told Time.
+“This could make the difference between them having cheaper student loans, nicer accommodation, not having to get a bar job,” Davies-Carr told Time.